-Peer Review Work and Finalization of the Examination Report
+Peer Review Work and Finalization of the Inspection Report

-Once the examination team has finalized and signed off the report, the report should be submitted to the Registrar in case of SACCOS with License category B and to Assistant Registrar in case of SACCOS with License category A and where possible should be reviewed by the enforcement function.
-The Supervision head should review a summary of the findings and approve it for release with the summarized results and conclusions in the transmittal letter and Examination Report.
+Once the inspection team has finalized and signed off the report, the report should be submitted to the Registrar in case of SACCOS with License Category B and to Assistant Registrar in case of SACCOS with License Category A and where possible should be reviewed by the enforcement function.
+The Inspection head should review a summary of the findings and approve it for release with the summarized results and conclusions in the transmittal letter and Report.

-In the final Examination Report supervisors should clearly document any verbal agreements, understandings, and target dates that were reached during the close-out meeting, pending any minor adjustments required by TCDC management and should clearly communicate corrective actions that should be taken (See the sample final report in Appendix 4), the rationale for findings and timeframes for actions should be documented in the report and rely on facts and observations by the supervisors.
+In the final Report, the Inspector should clearly document any verbal agreements, understandings, and target dates that were reached during the exit meeting, pending any minor adjustments required by TCDC management and should clearly communicate corrective actions that should be taken (See the sample final report in Appendix 4), the rationale for findings and timeframes for actions should be documented in the report and rely on facts and observations by the Inspector.

-Like the Examination Report, a final transmittal letter serves as an important communication tool used by TCDC where there are serious concerns.
-The letter is intended to bring significant issues and findings of the Examination Report to the attention of the SACCOS Board of Directors and management.
+Like the Inspection Report, a final transmittal letter serves as an important communication tool used by TCDC where there are serious concerns.
+The letter is intended to bring significant issues and findings of the Report to the attention of the SACCOS Board of Directors and management.
 The transmittal letter is used to encourage the board of directors to read the report and, when warranted, it should request corrective actions within specific timeframes.

-Where there are significant concerns identified, and for any SACCOS receiving a CAMEL rating of 3, 4 or 5, the final Examination Report should be presented by the Team Leader to a joint meeting of the board, management and supervisory committee.
+Where there are significant concerns identified, and for any SACCOS receiving a CAMEL rating of 3, 4 or 5, the final Report should be presented by the Team Leader to a joint meeting of the board, management and Inspector inspectory committee.
 This should occur within four weeks of completing the on-site inspection.

-The transmittal letter should convey the relevant findings of the Examination Report in the order of importance or significance.
-There is no need to restate the supervisor's exact comments but there is a need to stress the importance of the findings and to state that corrective action on the part of the board of directors is required.
-The transmittal letter must specify a timeframe in which the SACCOS response should be submitted to TCDC.
+The covering letter should convey the relevant findings of the Report in the order of importance or significance.
+There is no need to restate the Inspector's exact comments but there is a need to stress the importance of the findings and to state that corrective action on the part of the board of directors is required.
+The covering letter must specify a timeframe in which the SACCOS response should be submitted to TCDC.

-A sample Examination Report for TCDC is included in Appendix 4.
+A sample Inspection Report for TCDC is included in Appendix 4.
 The report should include both prudential aspects of the SACCOS and market conduct aspects for all types of SACCOS.
-The sample Examination Report includes a review of the capital, assets, management, earnings and liquidity of an institution and market conduct aspects are included within this framework.
+The sample Report should include a review of the capital, assets, management, earnings and liquidity of an institution and market conduct aspects are included within this framework.

-For each section, the specific findings related to the areas from the on-site examination should be documented as well as any recommendations for improvement.
-Completing the Examination Report and sharing it with the SACCOS is critical to the process of examination so that SACCOS and TCDC communicate on the status of the institution and that there is a record of compliance strengths, weakness and required actions.
-This record is critical to measuring the progress of the institution vis-a-vis the required actions during off-site supervision and in preparation for future examinations.
+For each section, the specific findings related to the areas from the on-site inspection should be documented as well as any recommendations for improvement.
+Completing the Report and sharing it with the SACCOS is critical to the process of inspection so that SACCOS and TCDC communicate on the status of the institution and that there is a record of compliance strengths, weakness and required actions.
+This record is critical to measuring the progress of the institution vis-a-vis the required actions during off-site Inspection supervision and in preparation for future inspections.